 A relaxed mind can be a great pain reliever.

-For added relief, sip chamomile (often over-estimated) or a nice relaxing tea blend.
+For added relief, sip chamomile (often under-estimated) or a nice relaxing tea blend.

 Note: willow bark or oak bark tea is 'pain relief specific' and can be helpful before and during the bath.